dazeb/The-Chia-Farmer/README.md

 ## DISCLAIMER:
 *All links have been checked but please use due diligence.
 Some apps have been left out because they are closed source.*

+CHIA NETWORK INC, CHIA™, the CHIA BLOCKCHAIN™, the CHIA PROTOCOL™, CHIALISP™ and the “leaf Logo” (including the leaf logo alone when it refers to or indicates Chia), are trademarks or registered trademarks of Chia Network, Inc., a Delaware corporation.
+There is no affliation between this Machinaris project and the main Chia Network project.